Are Asia-Pacific leaders still lagging in digital readiness?

 While parts of the region showed strong leadership and imagination in preparing for the future of work, the report highlights other concerns.
 For example:

-51% of respondents felt their organisation offered very little or no flexibility in when or where they work – a worrying result when top-performing companies across the globe are using technology to enable flexible working
+- Just over half (51%) of respondents felt their organisation offered very little or no flexibility in when or where they work – a worrying result when top-performing companies across the globe are using technology to enable flexible working

-61% thought that their companies poorly organised remote collaboration and communication • Malaysia and Thailand performed poorly across most areas of the survey, although there are signs in both countries that leaders are ready to take action and move with the times
+- Malaysia and Thailand performed poorly across most areas of the survey, although there are signs in both countries that leaders are ready to take action and move with the times

-Out of a list of several obstacles to innovation and transformational progres that companies face, the top three – management commitment, clarity of direction and company culture / climate –are the main responsibility of senior management
+- Out of a list of several obstacles to innovation and transformational progres that companies face, the top three: management commitment, clarity of direction and company culture / climate – are the main responsibility of senior management